russhwolf/multiplatform-settings/README.md

 ## Usage

 The `Settings` interface has implementations on the Android, iOS, macOS, watchOS, tvOS, JS, JVM, and Windows platforms.
-(Note that the two JVM implementations and the Windows implementation are currently marked as experimental.)

 ### Creating a Settings instance

 When writing multiplatform code, you might need to interoperate with platform-specific code which needs to share the same data-source.
 To facilitate this, all `Settings` implementations wrap a delegate object which you could also use in your platform code.

 Since that delegate is a constructor argument, it should be possible to connect it via any dependency-injection strategy you might already be using.
 If your project doesn't have such a system already in place, one strategy is to use `expect` declarations, for example

 ```kotlin
 expect val settings: Settings

 // or
 expect fun createSettings(): Settings
 ```

 Then the `actual` implementations can pass the platform-specific delegates.
 See [Platform constructors](#platform-constructors) below for more details on these delegates.

 Some platform implementations also include `Factory` classes.
 These make it easier to manage multiple named `Settings` objects from common code, or to automate some platform-specific configuration so that delegates don't need to be created manually.
 The factory still needs to be injected from platform code, but then from common you can call

 ```kotlin
 val settings1: Settings = factory.create("my_first_settings")